Post Office Life Insurance

 Much will depend on your stage of life and what you intend the insurance payout to cover should you die.
 For a young, healthy person, term life insurance is a consideration when buying a house or starting a family.

-Decreasing cover is a form of term life insurance that stays equal to the size of your repayment mortgage.
+Decreasing cover is a form of term life insurance that is designed to cover the remaining balance on a reducing debt such as a repayment mortgage.
 It is designed to expire at the same time your mortgage is fully repaid, and has the advantage of covering this expense if you were to die during the term of your policy.
-The payout amount decreases in line with your mortgage, however your premiums will remain the same throughout.
+The payout amount reduces broadly in line with your mortgage, however your premiums will remain the same throughout.

 (Decreasing cover usually has an interest rate cap, meaning that if your mortgage’s interest rate is higher than your insurer’s cap, the payout might not completely cover your outstanding repayments.)

 Level cover offers a payout of a specific amount.
 If you have calculated your family’s cost of living and know what they would need to continue life as they know it without your input, then level cover can provide peace of mind that they will not need to undergo dramatic upheaval should you die.